 Foreshadowing is a literary technique often used in all kinds of adventure stories.
 Basically, the author gives hints of events that will be coming later.
 In a book called Avalanche, the reader knows an avalanche is coming.
 The characters do not.
 Use this sheet to keep a record of the foreshadowing leading to the tragedy in Chapter 7.

-sheet to keep a record of the foreshadowing leading to the tragedy in Chapter 7.
 Foreshadowing Tracker Page Foreshadowing What could this foreshadow?
-32 CRACK First hint of avalanche danger as ski patrol shoots at snow
+Page 32 Foreshadowing CRACK What could this foreshadow?
+First hint of avalanche danger as ski patrol shoots at snow